-All staff recognise that peer on peer issues may include, but may not be limited to: bullying (including cyber bullying); racial abuse; physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm; sexual violence and sexual harassment; abuse related to sexual orientation or identity; sexting as set out earlier; initiation type violence and rituals; emotional abuse.
+All staff recognise that peer on peer issues may include, but may not be limited to: bullying (including cyber bullying); racial abuse; physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm; sexual violence and sexual harassment; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with at third party; abuse related to sexual orientation or identity; sexting as set out earlier including sending of images either consensual or non-consensual; initiation type violence and rituals; emotional abuse.
+All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.